University of Wisconsin-Green Bay Foundation

 - University Liaison

-The University of Wisconsin-Green Bay’s Assistant Chancellor for University Advancement shall serve as the liaison to the Foundation and shall administer its affairs under the authority of the Chancellor.
-The Assistant Chancellor for University Advancement shall report to the Chancellor of the University.
+The University of Wisconsin-Green Bay’s Vice Chancellor for University Advancement shall serve as the liaison to the Foundation and shall administer its affairs under the authority of the Chancellor.
+The Vice Chancellor for University Advancement shall report to the Chancellor of the University.

 ARTICLE V. Committees